-Jammie Jackson has over 15 years of litigation experience.
-Jammie is admitted to practice with the New Jersey and Virginia State Bar Associations, as well as the Pennsylvania Bar Association.
+Jammie has over 15 years of litigation experience.
+She is admitted to practice with the New Jersey and Virginia State Bar Associations, as well as the Pennsylvania Bar Association.
 She is a member of the Camden County and Gloucester County bar associations.
-She devotes her current practice to litigating workers’ compensation and personal injury cases in the state of New Jersey.
+She devotes her current practice with the Law Offices of Adam M. Kotlar, LLC to litigating workers' compensation and personal injury cases in the state of New Jersey.

-Over the course of her career she has represented many employers and insurance companies, while working for a large national defense firm.
+Over the course of her career, Jammie has represented many employers and insurance companies while working for a large national defense firm.
 She has keen insight into how insurance companies process claims.
-This knowledge coupled with her extensive trial experience and compassion for people help her work together to achieve the best results possible for her clients.
+This knowledge, together with her extensive trial experience and compassion for people, helps her achieve the best results possible for her clients.

-In addition Jammie has successfully argued before the Virginia and New Jersey Court of Appeals.
-Jammie graduated magna cum laude from Longwood University where she majored in political science and double minored in Spanish and communications.
-She achieved her juris doctor in 2002 from William and Mary School of Law where she was a member of the National Trial Team, National Moot Court Team and Virginia Trial Team.
+Jammie has successfully argued before the Virginia and New Jersey Court of Appeals.
+She graduated magna cum laude from Longwood University, where she majored in political science and double minored in Spanish and communications.
+She received her Juris Doctor in 2002 from William and Mary School of Law, where she was a member of the National Trial Team, National Moot Court Team and Virginia Trial Team.

 - Trial Advocacy Award, Virginia Trial Lawyers Association, 2002